apramhaas/Backup-Monitor/README.md

 ## Copyright & License

 This script is distributed under the terms of the GNU General Public License (GPL) version 3.
-You can find a copy of the license in the [LICENSE](LICENSE] file.
+You can find a copy of the license in the [LICENSE] file.

 ## Checks Performed